FreetailHackers/rodeo/HACKING.md

 `npm install -g prisma`

-Run `prisma migrate dev` to push the schema to the database and seed it.
+Run `prisma migrate dev` to push the schema to the database.
+You probably will want to run `prisma db seed` as well to insert some dummy data.

 Finally, now you can do `npm install` and `npm run dev` to start the development server.
 You may also want to run `prisma studio` if you want to hand-tinker with the database in a GUI.